 Finding orientation in an age of disorder

 The shift which the crisis brings with it has made our exploration processes even more uncertain, and has increased the demands on people’s self-regulation capacity dramatically.
-Gone are the days when one could imagine a goal, set one’s sails, and through competent seamanship be relatively sure that one would navigate to one’s destination guided by a pre-determined plan.
+Gone are the days when one could imagine a goal, set one’s sails and through competent seamanship be relatively sure that one would navigate to one’s destination guided by a pre-determined plan.
 Our problems now are “wicked,” subject to multiple causes interacting with each other through environmental and political filters and amplified through networked feedback effects in supply chains and the media.
 That means that our challenges are no longer reducible to clear goals, and that their solutions, if they exist at all, are non-obvious and only emerge in the doing.

-We are muddling through, which is likely the best we can do for any great transition like the one we are at the beginning of.
+We are muddling through, which is likely the best we can do for any great transition like the one we are in.
 But the uncertainties this collective phase of our lives brings with it trigger fear, and with it the irrationalities we are seeing in politics, in our thinking, and in our communication in our social networks.
-Stress levels are ramping up dramatically, as the disorder which is spreading through the breakdown of traditional systems of interaction begins to take its emotional toll.
+Stress levels are maxing out, as the disorder which is spreading through the breakdown of traditional systems of interaction takes its emotional toll.

 I find that what is most unsettling to people is the way uncertainty upends our habits.
 To experience how the learned responses we fall back on to manage our lives become unreliable has a deeply disturbing effect.
 It undermines our confidence in ourselves, and at a deeper level can trigger doubts about our self-worth.
 In a company it can cause managers to respond to failing business models with strategies to prove their efficacy and value, by sacrificing the collective learning process to short-term crisis management which can rob the company of its future.
-In all cases, unease and fear begin to colour our perceptions and undermine our decisions — with predictably poor results.
+Unease and fear colour our perceptions and undermine our decisions — with predictably poor results.

 Learning to deal with the unknown

 So, while we cannot know what is ahead of us, we can develop and learn strategies to deal with what we cannot know.
-In the face of our ever more obviously unpredictable reality, the attitude that I find works best is not one of control, but of curiosity.
-And the most successful behaviour is not the attempt at prediction, but one of exploration.
+In the face of our ever more obviously unpredictable reality, the attitude that I find works best is not one of control, but of curiosity and involvement, and the most successful behaviour is not the attempt at prediction, but that of exploration.
 Prediction and control are skills we need to master, as we still have ordered systems challenges to which they are best applied.
-It is just that they are not sufficient by themselves anymore for us to find our balance in the constantly shifting reality of today.
+It is just that they are not sufficient by themselves anymore for us to find our balance in our constantly shifting reality.

 Curiosity and Exploration

-But curiosity and exploration are not natural to the way the vast majority of us have been raised, or to how we have learned to perform and survive in business, society or politics.
+Curiosity and exploration are not natural to the way the vast majority of us have been raised, or how we have learned to perform and survive in business, society or politics.
 Especially in harder political and business environments, mistrust is preferred over trust, and power and control over innovation and self-regulation.
-While we cannot know what we will face next year, or even tomorrow, we can build the capacity for curiosity and exploration which enable us to deal with whatever we face productively in the here and now.
+While we cannot know what we will face next year or even tomorrow, we can build the capacity for curiosity and exploration which enable us to deal with whatever we face productively in the here and now.
 It starts with understanding how to overcome mistrust and control.

 Creating the Future